ligato/docs/docs/user-guide/agentctl.md

 #### config update

-Use this command to update a VPP agent configuration.
-You must define your configuration inside a file.
+Update a VPP agent configuration.
+You must define the configuration inside a file.

 ```
 Update configuration in agent from file